Redemption (band): Progpower XIX (2018–2020)

 Due to its complex arrangements and the heavily pre-booked schedule of Jacob Hansen, the record took an unexpectedly long time to produce.
 During that time, Shankar was able to add some small but creative keyboard parts at the end of the process.
 The record was released on July 27, 2018.
 It was preceded by a play-through video of Indulge in Color and the band's third fully produced video for Someone Else's Problem, directed by Patric Ullaeus, which significantly upped the production value and visual style of the band.

 With Shankar and Englund now members, the band asked Simone Mularoni to join them for their Progpower performance and other tour dates.
 They also invited Ray Alder and Chris Poland to make surprise guest appearances at Progpower XIX, which they co-headlined on September 7, 2018.
 At this performance, Alder appeared on the song Threads from The Fullness of Time, and Poland appeared to play Indulge in Color and a cover of the Megadeth classic Peace Sells...
 But Who's Buying? was the first time Poland had performed that song live since leaving Megadeth in 1987.
-The band's Progpower performance was filmed in high definition for release on Blu Ray and standard DVD formats and CD, released as Alive in Color on August 28, 2020, via AFM Records.
+The band's Progpower performance was filmed in high definition for release on Blu-ray and standard DVD formats and CD, released as Alive in Color on August 28, 2020, via AFM Records.

-I Am The Storm (2021–Present)
+I Am The Storm (since 2021)

 In December 2022, the band announced that their 8th studio album would be titled I Am The Storm, and would be released via AFM Records on March 17, 2023.
 The album was co-produced by van Dyk and Shankar, and mixed and mastered by Simone Mularoni, who also played lead guitars in a guest capacity on the record.